Wheel in the Sky

-"Wheel in the Sky" is a song by the American rock band Journey, recorded in 1977 and included on their fourth studio album, Infinity.
+"Wheel in the Sky" is a song by the American rock band Journey, released on January 19, 1978 in the United States and April 8 in the UK.
+It was included in their album, Infinity.
 It was written and composed by Robert Fleischman, Neal Schon, and Diane Valory.

 Background

 At the time of the song's composition, the band had decided to follow a new direction into an edgier sound and began recording simple hard rock pieces with new lead vocalist Fleischman.
 He was replaced by Steve Perry once work on Infinity began in earnest.
-The song had started out as a poem titled "Wheels In My Mind", which had been written by Diane Valory, the wife of Journey bassist Ross Valory.
+The song had started out as a poem titled "Wheels in My Mind", which had been written by Diane Valory, the wife of Journey bassist Ross Valory.

 Reception

-Cash Box said it has "tight lick guitar work and effective lead and backing vocals."
+Cash Box said it has "tight lick guitar work and effective lead and backing vocals".

 "Wheel in the Sky" reached #57 on the Billboard Hot 100 in 1978, becoming Journey's first song to chart on the Hot 100, and also reached #45 on the Canadian RPM 100.